When examining a dissertation or a Licentiate thesis, particular consideration should be given to the following:

 A total of 20 copies of the dissertation must be printed, regardless of whether the doctoral candidate intends to also publish the dissertation online using the E-thesis service.

 All doctoral dissertations completed at the University of Helsinki are to be published in the University’s open digital archive, i.e., the E-thesis service.
 For compelling reasons (e.g., if the dissertation contains unpublished articles) the doctoral candidate may refrain from publishing the dissertation using E-thesis.
 In this case, the doctoral candidate will not be eligible for a University grant to cover the printing costs.
 To qualify for the grant, the dissertation must be printed at a printing house chosen by the University.
-Further information can be found on Flamma.

 The National Library of Finland 7 copies